saxulum-legacy/saxulum-console/README.md

 ### Register a path

-One of their parent classes has to be: Saxulum\Console\Command\AbstractCommand
+One of their parent classes has to be: Saxulum\Console\Command\AbstractPimpleCommand

 ``` {.php}